How to get fresh air when pollution is stopping me from opening my windows

 Sleepless in Surfers

 Pollution is stopping me from opening the windows of my airy apartment at the Gold Coast.
 But it’s not the kind that requires an air filter.
 It’s noise.
 The noise we humans make is incredible.
 It’s also contributing directly and indirectly to that other pollution which is mostly invisible — CO2.
-This 'Loud in the City’ series of Surfers Paradise 'Tall Stories' unravels the complex tangle of noise in this small city of tall buildings.
+This is the first article in the 'Loud in the City’ series of Surfers Paradise 'Tall Stories'.
+It unravels the complex tangle of noise in this small city of tall buildings.
 By finding out what really can be done differently, perhaps we can find ways for residents of high density living everywhere to get fresh air and a better night’s sleep.

 A tale of two scenarios – best and worst ways to keep SEQ liveable